-The 2014 Mazda CX-5 Sport comes with the same engine as last year: a 2.0-liter four-cylinder that produces 155 hp and 150 lb-ft of torque.
+The 2014 Mazda CX-5 Sport comes with a 2.0-liter four-cylinder engine that produces 155 hp and 150 lb-ft of torque.
 Buyers are offered the choice of front- or all-wheel drive.
-However, the 2.0-liter alone comes standard with a six-speed manual transmission.
-A six-speed automatic is optional.
+A six-speed manual transmission is standard, with a six-speed automatic as an option.

 In Edmunds performance testing, an all-wheel-drive CX-5 with this engine went from zero to 60 mph in 9.7 seconds, which is average for a small crossover.
-EPA-estimated fuel economy is 26 mpg city/32 mpg highway and 29 mpg combined with front-wheel drive and the automatic.
-It drops to 25/31/28 with all-wheel drive, but raises to a class-leading 26/35/29 with the manual.
+The EPA's estimated fuel economy is 29 mpg combined (26 mpg city/32 mpg highway) with front-wheel drive and the automatic and 29 mpg combined (26 mpg city/35 mpg highway) with the manual.
+With all-wheel drive and the automatic transmission, estimates drop to 28 mpg combined (25 mpg city/31 mpg highway).

 Every 2014 Mazda CX-5 comes standard with antilock brakes, stability and traction control, front side airbags and side curtain airbags.
 An automatic crash notification feature is optional on the Sport and standard on the Touring and Grand Touring, which also get a blind-spot warning system.